kerbyferris/financy-drew-you/README.md

 # (FI)Nancy Drew

-Keep track of FI goals monthly using ynab data
+Keep track of FI goals monthly using ynab data and fp-ts.